 In this article:

-The National Survey on Drug Use and Health 2018 reported 86.3% of people aged 18 and older consumed alcohol at one point in their life, 70% reported they drank in the last year, and 55.3% reported drinking in the past month.
+In the National Survey on Drug Use and Health 2018, 86.3% of people aged 18 and older reported they consumed alcohol at one point in their life, 70% reported they drank in the last year, and 55.3% reported drinking in the past month.
 (1)

 Even with these facts, it is rare that physicians discuss the interactions that alcohol can have on other medications being consumed at the same time.

-This brings us to the term adverse drug reaction refers to the unintended responses between two or more drugs when used in doses indicated to prevent, treat, and diagnose conditions.
+An adverse drug reaction refers to the unintended responses between two or more drugs when used in doses indicated to prevent, treat, and diagnose conditions.
 It is a very dangerous condition.

 - The chances of an adverse drug reaction go up with four or more medications prescribed.